 Questions may be directed to:

-Orchestral Conducting, Violin, or Cello: Maestro Simeone Tartaglione, tartaglione@cua.edu.
+Orchestral Conducting or Orchestral Instruments: Maestro Simeone Tartaglione, tartaglione@cua.edu.

 Piano: Dr. Ivo Kaltchev, kaltchev@cua.edu.